 Storage

-Like all pasta dishes, this should be prepared fresh.
-However, the kale can be blanched in advance and even frozen after draining and cooling well.
+Like all pasta dishes, this should be prepared on the spot.
+But the kale can be blanched in advance and even frozen after being well drained and cooled.

-When you then prepare the pasta, you can let it defrost for at least half an hour and then add it to the pan.
+When you prepare the pasta, let it defrost for at least half an hour and then add it to the pan.

 FAQ (Frequently Asked Questions)